bazelbuild/bazel/site/docs/remote-caching.md

 You can set up a server to be a remote cache for build outputs, which are these action outputs.
 These outputs consist of a list of output file names and the hashes of their contents.
-With a remote cache, you can reuse build outputs from another user’s build rather than building each new output locally.
+With a remote cache, you can reuse build outputs from another user's build rather than building each new output locally.

 To use remote caching:

-* Set up a server as the cache’s backend
+* Set up a server as the cache's backend
 * Configure the Bazel build to use the remote cache
 * Use Bazel version 0.10.0 or later